feuvpi/watzke/content/blog/2_using-axios/index.md

 ---
-title: Utilizando a dependência Axios para realizar requisições HTTP promise-based.
+title: Using the Axios dependency to send promise-based HTTP requests.
 date: "2022-03-06T22:40:32.169Z"
-description: "Utilizando a dependência Axios para comunicação com API's externas."
+description: "Using the Axios dependency to interact with external APIs."
 ---
 <div style="text-align: justify">

-##### Realizando uma requisição HTTP para uma API externa utilizando o modulo Axios.
+##### Sending an HTTP request to an external API using Axios.

-###### SOBRE O AXIOS
+###### ABOUT AXIOS

-O Axios é um cliente HTTP promise-based para o node.js e para o browser.
-Utilizando essa ferramenta open-source é possível realizar requisições HTTP em APIs externas de forma simples e objetiva.
+Axios is a promise-based HTTP client for Node.js.
+This open-source tool can be used to handle external API communications objectvily.

-###### INSTALANDO O AXIOS NO PROJETO
+###### INSTALLING AXIOS IN THE PROJECT

-Podemos instalar o Axios das seguintes formas:
+There are two main ways to install Axios in our project:

 - `npm:`